 Bob Charles (Sir Robert Charles since his 1999 knighthood) of New Zealand, was the first left-hander to win a major championship. won the Open Championship in 1963 at Royal Lytham & St Annes in an 18 hole playoff with American Phil Rogers.

 It would be 40 years before the next left-hander claimed a major, in the person of Canadian Mike Weir at the 2003 Masters, also won in a sudden -death playoff with American Len Mattiace.

 Hot on his heels came Phil Mickelson (known affectionately as 'Lefty').

 Perhaps reinforcing the point that the leading hand should be the stronger hand, both Mickelson and Weir are right-handed for everything except golf.

-Bubba Watson won the 2012 Masters in a playoff against Louis Oosthuizen, meaning that five of the seven major victories by left-handers have come at Augusta National.
+Bubba Watson won the 2012 Masters in a playoff against Louis Oosthuizen, meaning that five of the ten major victories by left-handers have come at Augusta National.